MaratKadyrov/MaratKadyrov/README.md

 ### Education
-- **Specialist Degree** in Automatization of Technology Processes at Tyumen State Oil and Gas University (2004 - 2009)
+- **Master Degree** in Automatization of Technology Processes at Tyumen State Oil and Gas University (2004 - 2009)

 ### Hackathon participation